tachyonics/smockable/Documentation/Smockable.docc/Verification.md

 ### Custom Types

+Any custom types used as either the inputs or outputs of functions must be `Sendable` so they can be passed in or out of the mock implementation and - in the case of inputs - stored by the mock.
+The documentation [here](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/#Sendable-Types) explains the rules for Sendable types.
+Some types are always sendable, like structures that have only sendable properties and enumerations that have only sendable associated values.

-For custom types, ensure they conform to `Equatable` for easy verification:
+Additionally while not required making any custom type conform to `Equatable` will allow for for easy verification:

 ```swift
 struct SearchCriteria: Equatable {